Dede (religious figure)

-A dede is a socio-religious leader in the Islamic Alevi and non-Islamic Ishiki community.
+A dede (also called dedebaba) (means grandfather in Turkish) is a socio-religious leader in the Islamic Alevi and non-Islamic Ishiki community.
 It is one of the 12 ranks of Imam in Alevism.
 The institution of dede is the most important of all the institutions integral to the social and religious organization of the Anatolian Alevis.
 Although much weakened as a result of the socio-economic transformation experienced in Anatolia towards the end of the nineteenth century, and particularly due to accelerated migration from the rural to the urban areas after the foundation of the Republic of Turkey, it played a primary role in the survival of Alevism until today.
 A descendant of a Dede is called a Hearth.

 The institution of dedes is based on a three tiered hierarchy: